Schneider Electric collaborates with Charge&Go by e& to boost EV infrastructure in UAE

 PHOTO

-Schneider Electric, an energy management and automation company, has signed an agreement with Charge&Go by e& to drive the development of electric vehicle (EV) charging infrastructure in the UAE.
+Dubai, United Arab Emirates: Schneider Electric, a global leader in energy management and automation, has signed an agreement with Charge&Go by e&, a global technology and investment group, to drive the development of electric vehicle (EV) charging infrastructure in the UAE.

-The collaboration aims to deliver on an increasing demand for sustainable transportation in the UAE and will cover the deployment of EV charging solutions.

-Schneider Electric and e &'s joint efforts will enable the development of a scalable charging network to promote widespread EV adoption in the country.
-The collaboration also includes installing EV charging solutions at Etisalat Academy by e&.
+The collaboration is aimed at delivering on an increasing demand for sustainable transportation in the UAE.
+The agreement will cover the deployment of EV charging solutions in the UAE.
+Schneider Electric and e&’s joint efforts will enable the development of a scalable charging network to promote widespread EV adoption in the country.
+The collaboration also includes the installation of EV charging solutions at Etisalat Academy by e&, which is the UAE's largest provider of total Telecom and Business Training and courses.

-Muammar Al Rukhaimi, CEO of Etisalat Services Holding, e&, commented, "By uniting with Schneider Electric, we amplify our commitment to drive positive transformation in the UAE's electric vehicle infrastructure.
-This collaboration is a testament to our joint efforts in delivering accessible and sustainable charging solutions that contribute to the evolving eMobility landscape."
+Muammar Al Rukhaimi, CEO, Etisalat Services Holding, e&, commented: "By uniting with Schneider Electric, we amplify our commitment to drive positive transformation in the UAE’s electric vehicle infrastructure.
+This collaboration is a testament to our joint efforts in delivering accessible and sustainable charging solutions that contribute to the evolving eMobility landscape.”

 Demand for electric vehicles in the UAE market has steadily increased over the past few years and is projected to witness a compound annual growth rate (CAGR) of 30% until 2028, according to recent study issued by the International Trade Administration.